-- o Providing timely and relevant information that is vital to our members - Raising awareness among employers and industry executives about the role that industry pharmacists can play in drug development and appropriate medication use. - o Providing targeted resources and coaching to enhance members' continuing education and professional development. - o College of Pharmacy Student Contact: - Patrick Kuchta Patrick.kuchta@my.rfums.org
+- o Providing timely and relevant information that is vital to our members - Raising awareness among employers and industry executives about the role that industry pharmacists can play in drug development and appropriate medication use. - o Providing targeted resources and coaching to enhance members' continuing education and professional development. - o College of Pharmacy Student Contact: - Anwar Oshana anwar.oshana@my.rfums.org

-Kappa Psi (KΨ)
+• Kappa Psi (КΨ)